Strengthening Your Health Center, Supporting

 Finance & Contract Coordinator

-Laura Provost Brown, with over 25 years of financial service experience through Compassionate Money Management, LLC, joined Shoreline in 2010 to oversee finances, client communications, contracts, and agreements, enhancing the company’s operations with her skill, professionalism, and compassion.
+Laura has over 25 years of financial service experience.
+She joined SHS in 2010 to oversee finances, client communications and contracts, enhancing the company’s operations with her skill, professionalism, and compassion.

 Julie has had success procuring funding at the state, local and private foundation levels.
 She also has experience in the use of the HRSA HCP GeoCare Navigator.